S-TFMP-I Multi-pass Sanitary Heat Exchanger Operation

-The S-TFMP-I Tubular Heat Exchanger is a shell and tube heat exchanger consisting of a tube bundle within a shell.
+The S-TFMP-I Multi-pass Heat Exchanger is a sanitary shell and tube heat exchanger consisting of a tube bundle within a shell.
 The product flows through the inner tubes making multiple pass while the service does it on the outer channel.

 Heating processes (pasteurization, sterilization, UHT, etc.) or cooling processes of medium – low viscosity products which may contain fibres and small particles.
 This model is designed for dairy products, juices and beverages, margarines, food grade oils and others which may require good product channel finish.